sciactive/nephele/packages/nephele-serve/README.md

 - use an Ubuntu or Debian based server
 - use a Let's Encrypt certificate for TLS
-- want to serve user directories out of a custom folder
+- want to serve user directories for system users out of a custom folder
 - want to serve directory listings for browser support
 - want to use a cluster of 8 worker processes
 - want to have the server load on startup